Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: Abstract

 \section{Abstract}

 Long-range dependencies are critical for effective graph representation learning, yet most existing datasets focus on small graphs tailored to inductive tasks, offering limited insight into long-range interactions.
 Current evaluations primarily compare models employing global attention (e.g., graph transformers) with those using local neighborhood aggregation (e.g., message-passing neural networks) without a direct measurement of long-range dependency.
-In this work, we introduce \texttt{City-Networks}, a novel large-scale transductive learning dataset derived from real-world city roads.
+In this work, we introduce \texttt{City-Networks}, a novel large-scale transductive learning dataset derived from real-world city road networks.
 This dataset features graphs with over $10^5$ nodes and significantly larger diameters than those in existing benchmarks, naturally embodying long-range information.
-We annotate the graphs using an eccentricity-based approach, ensuring that the classification task inherently requires information from distant nodes.
-Furthermore, we propose a model-agnostic measurement based on the Jacobians of neighbors from distant hops, offering a principled quantification of long-range dependencies.
-Finally, we provide theoretical justifications for both our dataset design and the proposed measurement—particularly by focusing on over-smoothing and influence score dilution—which establishes a robust foundation for further exploration of long-range interactions in graph neural networks.
+We annotate the graphs based on local node eccentricities, ensuring that the classification task inherently requires information from distant nodes.
+Furthermore, we propose a generic measurement based on the Jacobians of neighbors from distant hops, offering a principled quantification of long-range dependencies.
+Finally, we provide theoretical justifications for both our dataset design and the proposed measurement—particularly by focusing on over-smoothing and influence score dilution, which establishes a robust foundation for further exploration of long-range interactions in graph neural networks.
+Our \href{https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.CityNetwork.html#torch_geometric.datasets.CityNetwork} {\underline{\textit{dataset}}} and \href{https://pytorch-geometric.readthedocs.io/en/latest/modules/utils.html#torch_geometric.utils.total_influence}{\underline{\textit{measurement}}} are available on \href{https://pytorch-geometric.readthedocs.io/en/latest/index.html} {\underline{\textit{PyTorch Geometric}}}, and the code for reproducing the experimental results can be found at \href{https://github.com/LeonResearch/City-Networks}{\underline{\textit{github.com/LeonResearch/City-Networks}}}.